 3. Be vigilant with your personal belongings

 It is good to have confidence in airport employees, but we suggest that you be vigilant with your valuable personal belongings.
-Employees have already been fired for stealing travelers.
+Employees have already been fired for stealing travellers’ credit cards and other possessions.

 2. Travel at low cost

 One of the advantages of working for an airline is that you can travel at a low cost.
-Airport employees have access to substantial discounts on airfare.
+Airport employees have access to substantial discounts on airfare and can purchase tickets for close to nothing.

 1. Be careful with your visa